-Twice a month, brokerage firms are required to report the number of shares that have been shorted in their client accounts to the appropriate regulators.
-This information is totalized for each stock and then released to the public.
+Brokerage firms are required to report the number of shares that have been sold short in their client accounts to the appropriate regulators twice a month.
+This information is then totalized for each stock and released to the public.

 Short interest is the total number of shares of a stock that have been sold short by investors but have not yet been covered or closed out.
-Stocks with a high short interest can be quite risky as an investment for two reasons:
+Stocks with a high short interest can be risky for two reasons:

-- Because many investors believe that the stock price will fall due to the high short interest, this could result in a self fulfilling prophecy;
+- Many investors may believe that the stock price will fall due to the high short interest, which could result in a self-fulfilling prophecy;

-Short squeeze: when the price of a stock with a high short interest begins to rise, short sellers will often reverse their positions and therefore add to the demand by buying shares to cover their short positions, causing the share price to increase even further.
+- Speculators may buy stocks with a high short interest in the hope of a short squeeze.
+A short squeeze occurs when the price of a stock with a high short interest begins to rise, and short sellers reverse their positions, adding to the demand by buying shares to cover their short positions.
+This can cause the share price to increase further.

 1. Short Interest

-The short interest is calculated by dividing the total amount of shares short by the total amount of shares outstanding and is often expressed as a percentage.
-By also calculating the change in short interest you can even gain more insights into Mr. Market’s2 thoughts about the expected direction of the stock’s share price, as an increase in short interest means Mr. Market is more certain that the stock price will decline, and vice versa.
+Short interest percentage is calculated by dividing the total amount of shares sold short by the total amount of shares outstanding, expressed as a percentage.
+Changes in short interest can provide insights into market sentiment towards a stock’s expected price direction.
+An increase in short interest suggests a greater belief that the stock price will decline, while a decrease suggests the opposite.

-According to the report of Asher Curtis and Neil Farger, titled: “Does Short Selling Amplify Price Declines or Align Stocks with their Fundamental Values?“, the average short interest is 2.4%.
-By applying the 80/20 rule to this percentage, I have determined the average short interest range at 1.9% to 2.9%.
+According to the report “Does Short Selling Amplify Price Declines or Align Stocks with their Fundamental Values?“, by Asher Curtis and Neil Farger, the average short interest is 2.4%.

 3. Short Interest Ratio

-The short interest ratio is derived by dividing the total short position by the average daily trading volume, generally calculated over the last 30 trading days.
-The short interest ratio is also referred to as days to cover, as it is a rough estimate of how many days it would take the shorters to buy back all of their shorted shares at the stock’s average daily trading volume.
-Thus, the higher the short interest ratio is, the more vulnerable the stock is to a short squeeze (as it will take longer to buy back the shares necessary to close the short stock position).
+The short interest ratio is calculated by dividing the total short position by the average daily trading volume, which is usually calculated over the last 30 trading days.
+The ratio is also referred to as “days to cover” because it estimates how many days it would take for short sellers to buy back all of their shorted shares at the stock’s average daily trading volume.
+A higher short interest ratio means that the stock is more vulnerable to a short squeeze, as it would take longer for short sellers to buy back the shares necessary to close their short positions.

 Canadian Short Stock Positions

-To analyse the short stock positions in a specific Canadian stock, you can best use the Short Position Tool from Stockwatch.com.
-The short positions for the TSX and TSX-Venture are reported twice per month (on the 15th and on the last day of every month).
-Stockwatch.com receives the actual reports three days later and then updates this data on their website.
-You can find this data by visiting: http://www.stockwatch.com/Analytics/Shorts.aspx?action=go&symbol=TCM®ion=C. By replacing ‘TCM’ at the end of the url by the ticker symbol of the company you would like to know the short stock positions of, you will be redirected to this company’s short position report.
-In this case TCM redirects to the short position report of Thompson Creek Metals.
+To analyse the short stock positions of a specific Canadian stock, you can best use the Short Position Tool from Stockwatch.com.
+Short positions for the TSX and TSX-Venture are reported twice a month (on the 15th and last day of every month).
+Stockwatch.com receives the actual reports three days later and updates this data on their website.

 American Short Stock Positions

-In addition you can visit HighShortInterest.com who provides a convenient sorted database of stocks which have a short interest of over 20 percent.
+To view the short positions of all American-listed companies, go to shortsqueeze.com.
+Additionally, HighShortInterest.com provides a convenient sorted database of stocks that have a short interest of over 20 percent.